Board of Directors

 Editor, Spanish Language Content

-I am Ecuadorian and have lived in Rhode Island for 25 years.
-I have worked in the community through different organizations.
-I have worked in the Providence library system for 20 years and currently hold the position of Latino Program Manager at the Providence Community Libraries.
-I coordinate educational and cultural programs such as: GED classes, citizenship, writers’ presentations, Book Fair, Reading Club and more activities for the Latino community.
-I studied interior design and decoration in my country.
-I am an entrepreneur in art, I offer painting and mandala workshops for adults and especially for the elderly.
-Serving and contributing to the community is very important to me.
+Carolina is Ecuadorian and has lived in Rhode Island for 25 years.
+She worked in the community through different organizations.
+She’s worked in the Providence library system for 20 years and currently hold the position of Latino Program Manager at the Providence Community Libraries.
+She coordinates educational and cultural programs such as: GED classes, citizenship, writers’ presentations, Book Fair, Reading Club and more activities for the Latino community.
+She studied interior design and decoration in her country.
+She’s also an entrepreneur in art, offering painting and mandala workshops for adults and especially for the elderly.
+Serving and contributing to the community is very important to her.

 Roseanne Camacho